-The following standards are reproduced verbatim from the NGSS official list of standards.
-To search the full list, as well as the full K-12 NGSS curriculum, visit http://www.nextgenscience.org/.
+The following standards are reproduced from the NGSS list of standards.
+View the full list, as well as the full K-12 NGSS curriculum, here.

 Energy

 - Use evidence to construct an explanation relating the speed of an object to the energy of that object. - Make observations to provide evidence that energy can be transferred from place to place by sound, light, heat, and electric currents. - Ask questions and predict outcomes about the changes in energy that occur when objects collide. - Apply scientific ideas to design, test, and refine a device that converts energy from one form to another.